IDEXX Laboratories, Inc. (NASDAQ:IDXX) Shares Sold by Great Diamond Partners LLC

 Great Diamond Partners LLC trimmed its position in shares of IDEXX Laboratories, Inc. (NASDAQ:IDXX) by 32.3% in the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 33,707 shares of the company’s stock after selling 16,050 shares during the period.
 IDEXX Laboratories accounts for approximately 5.1% of Great Diamond Partners LLC’s holdings, making the stock its 3rd biggest position.
 Great Diamond Partners LLC’s holdings in IDEXX Laboratories were worth $16,493,000 at the end of the most recent quarter.

 A number of other institutional investors have also recently bought and sold shares of the business.
 BlackRock Inc. lifted its stake in shares of IDEXX Laboratories by 1.7% in the 4th quarter.
 BlackRock Inc. now owns 7,889,592 shares of the company’s stock worth $3,943,772,000 after acquiring an additional 129,494 shares during the period.
-Alliancebernstein L.P. raised its holdings in shares of IDEXX Laboratories by 2.5% during the fourth quarter.
-Alliancebernstein L.P. now owns 1,387,981 shares of the company’s stock valued at $693,810,000 after acquiring an additional 34,000 shares during the period.
-Brown Advisory Inc. raised its holdings in shares of IDEXX Laboratories by 16.6% during the fourth quarter.
-Brown Advisory Inc. now owns 857,183 shares of the company’s stock valued at $428,480,000 after acquiring an additional 122,300 shares during the period.
-Nuveen Asset Management LLC raised its holdings in shares of IDEXX Laboratories by 17.0% during the fourth quarter.
-Nuveen Asset Management LLC now owns 723,779 shares of the company’s stock valued at $361,796,000 after acquiring an additional 104,982 shares during the period.
-Finally, Bank of New York Mellon Corp raised its holdings in shares of IDEXX Laboratories by 0.5% during the fourth quarter.
-Bank of New York Mellon Corp now owns 718,949 shares of the company’s stock valued at $359,381,000 after acquiring an additional 3,268 shares during the period.
+Alliancebernstein L.P. lifted its stake in shares of IDEXX Laboratories by 2.5% in the 4th quarter.
+Alliancebernstein L.P. now owns 1,387,981 shares of the company’s stock worth $693,810,000 after acquiring an additional 34,000 shares during the period.
+Brown Advisory Inc. raised its holdings in shares of IDEXX Laboratories by 16.6% in the 4th quarter.
+Brown Advisory Inc. now owns 857,183 shares of the company’s stock worth $428,480,000 after purchasing an additional 122,300 shares in the last quarter.
+Nuveen Asset Management LLC raised its holdings in shares of IDEXX Laboratories by 17.0% in the 4th quarter.
+Nuveen Asset Management LLC now owns 723,779 shares of the company’s stock worth $361,796,000 after purchasing an additional 104,982 shares in the last quarter.
+Finally, Bank of New York Mellon Corp raised its holdings in shares of IDEXX Laboratories by 0.5% in the 4th quarter.
+Bank of New York Mellon Corp now owns 718,949 shares of the company’s stock worth $359,381,000 after purchasing an additional 3,268 shares in the last quarter.
 85.06% of the stock is owned by hedge funds and other institutional investors.

+IDXX has been the topic of a number of research reports.
+Barclays boosted their target price on shares of IDEXX Laboratories from $600.00 to $616.00 and gave the stock an “overweight” rating in a report on Wednesday, May 5th.
+JPMorgan Chase & Co. initiated coverage on shares of IDEXX Laboratories in a report on Friday, January 29th.
+They issued an “overweight” rating and a $570.00 target price on the stock.
+Finally, Zacks Investment Research downgraded shares of IDEXX Laboratories from a “buy” rating to a “hold” rating and set a $519.00 target price on the stock. in a report on Tuesday, April 6th.
+One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
+IDEXX Laboratories has a consensus rating of “Buy” and a consensus target price of $482.00.

-In other news, Director Jonathan W. Ayers sold 1,000 shares of IDEXX Laboratories stock in a transaction that occurred on Thursday, February 18th.
-The shares were sold at an average price of $555.56, for a total value of $555,560.00.
-Following the sale, the director now directly owns 652,737 shares in the company, valued at $362,634,567.72.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CFO Brian P. Mckeon sold 1,307 shares of IDEXX Laboratories stock in a transaction that occurred on Tuesday, February 16th.
-The shares were sold at an average price of $539.58, for a total transaction of $705,231.06.
+In other IDEXX Laboratories news, CEO Jonathan Jay Mazelsky sold 13,868 shares of the company’s stock in a transaction that occurred on Wednesday, February 17th.
+The shares were sold at an average price of $537.21, for a total value of $7,450,028.28.
+Following the transaction, the chief executive officer now owns 68,090 shares in the company, valued at approximately $36,578,628.90.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, Director Jonathan W. Ayers sold 1,000 shares of the company’s stock in a transaction that occurred on Thursday, February 18th.
+The shares were sold at an average price of $555.56, for a total transaction of $555,560.00.
+Following the completion of the transaction, the director now owns 652,737 shares in the company, valued at approximately $362,634,567.72.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 19,733 shares of company stock worth $10,551,668.
-Insiders own 2.53% of the company’s stock.
+In the last quarter, insiders sold 19,733 shares of company stock worth $10,551,668.
+Company insiders own 2.53% of the company’s stock.

-IDXX has been the topic of a number of recent analyst reports.
-Barclays boosted their price target on shares of IDEXX Laboratories from $600.00 to $616.00 and gave the company an “overweight” rating in a report on Wednesday, May 5th.
-JPMorgan Chase & Co. assumed coverage on shares of IDEXX Laboratories in a report on Friday, January 29th.
-They set an “overweight” rating and a $570.00 price target on the stock.
-Finally, Zacks Investment Research lowered shares of IDEXX Laboratories from a “buy” rating to a “hold” rating and set a $519.00 price objective on the stock. in a research note on Tuesday, April 6th.
-One analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
-The stock currently has an average rating of “Buy” and an average price target of $482.00.

 IDEXX Laboratories, Inc develops, manufactures, and distributes products and services primarily for the companion animal veterinary, livestock and poultry, dairy, and water testing markets worldwide.
 The company operates through CAG; Water Quality Products; Livestock, Poultry and Dairy; and Other segments.